waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 | First body part | Second cell  |
 | Second line     | foo          |

-## Evolution 5 | Competition results: Position - X/X | Percentile - X%
+## Evolution 5 | Competition results: Position - 4/47 | Percentile - 9%
 ----

 On 12th October the agent would return home after eating one-third food.
 In the problem below against staff team super and top, our team lost because the agnet collected enough food but did not focus on returning home when the time was running out.